Trail summary

-Hike Overview
+Hike overview

 The David Cleland Walking Trail is a moderately challenging (grade 3) 6.8km hike within Hiltaba Nature Reserve, South Australia.
 This one-way journey typically takes around 2 hours to complete.
 You can return via the same route for a 14km full day adventure.

 The trail commences at the Shearer's Quarters and winds its way through a wide valley dotted with wombat burrows.
 Gentle ascents over smooth granite outcrops offer scenic glimpses of the surrounding landscape.
-Hikers then embark on a gradual climb through mallee slopes before reaching a ridge that leads to the Pretty Point Campground, known for its distinctive granite boulders.
+Hikers then enjoy a gradual climb through mallee slopes before reaching a ridge that leads to the Pretty Point Campground, known for its distinctive granite boulders.

 For a longer adventure, consider incorporating the Betty and Bob Lewis Walking Trail into your itinerary.
 This loop can be completed before returning to the Shearer's Quarters.
 Alternatively, a detour to Geosite 966, a significant geological feature, can be added to the route.